 Providing managed print services — or any managed service — requires you to shift your focus from reacting when something goes wrong to monitoring hardware, providing preventive maintenance, offering help from a support desk, and managing consumables purchases.
 This requires new processes — often supported by automation tools — that enable you to meet the service level you commit to while operating profitably.
 “Owners can be successful when they commit to training their teams, having resources available, and maintaining a dedicated focus on a formal MPS business,” says Joyce.

 A Qualified Team

-Your MPS vendor partner can be a valuable resource for getting your team the training and support they need.
+Your MPS vendor partner can be a valuable resource for getting your team the necessary training and support.
 Xerox Managed Print Services, for example, offers an extensive MPS accreditation program that includes MPS operations training, consulting training, and sales training.
 Xerox also offers a 4.5-day training course on innovating on the MPS platform and an ownership forum where participants learn and share best practices.
 In addition, Xerox Intelligent Workplace Services shows MPS providers how to expand their businesses by leveraging workflow automation, content management and print infrastructure optimization for more efficient and secure workplaces.

 The ROI of Managed Print

 MPS solutions can help expand your customer base to include businesses with limited in-house IT resources, green initiatives that demand reduced paper consumption, or the need for predictable monthly fees versus unexpected repair costs.
 It can also allow your business to sell complementary security solutions and analytics offerings.
 So, besides building a monthly recurring revenue stream and breaking the cycle of trying to cover monthly expenses, MPS may lead to additional digital transformation sales opportunities.